samboylan11/ReinforcementLearningAirplane/README.md

 Dependencies:
 MLAgents, TensorFlow, InputSystem

-Every video is done with the same static neural network brain.
+Every video is done with the same neural network brain.
 I trained them with 4 different racetracks so they can generalize their knowledge (and prevent overfitting) to tracks they have never seen before.

 Training the agent in a loop: